-Business continuity and disaster recovery plans which are documented and regularly tested provide assurance services can continue to be delivered and services remain available should a disruptive incident occur (including a cyber incident).
-The business continuity and disaster recovery plans may include measures to prevent and manage a cybercrime incident or a separate cybercrime response plan may exist and should meet any applicable laws and regulations.
+Business continuity and disaster recovery plans which are documented and regularly tested provide assurance administration services can continue to be delivered and remain available should a disruptive incident occur (including a cyber incident).
+Business continuity and disaster recovery plans should include measures to prevent and manage a cybercrime incident and should meet any applicable laws and regulations.
 The FCA, the ICO, the NCSC and TPR have all issued guidance and commentary indicating their expectations around cyber security.
-Specific guidance on cybercrime incidents is published by PASA separately.
+Specific Guidance on cybercrime and fraud is published by PASA separately.